Technical Note 2279

 Last Reviewed 09-Nov-2012

-Reflection for Secure IT Windows Server version 7.2 or higher
+Reflection for Secure IT Windows Server version 7.2 through 8.1

 This technical note identifies the symptoms you may see when the number of connections that can be made to Reflection for Secure IT running under Windows Server 2003 reaches the operating system's limit.
 Relevant error messages and event ids are also listed.